Kurara Chibana

-Kurara Chibana (知花 くらら, Chibana Kurara) is a Japanese humanitarian, actress, model and beauty pageant titleholder who was crowned Miss Universe Japan 2006 and competed at Miss Universe 2006 where she finished as the first runner-up.
+Kurara Chibana (知花 くらら, Chibana Kurara) is a Japanese TV correspondent and beauty pageant titleholder who was crowned Miss Universe Japan 2006 and competed at Miss Universe 2006 where she finished as the first runner-up.

 Miss Universe 2006

-Chibana is known for her participation in Miss Universe 2006 where she represented Japan.She won the Best National Costume Award for her samurai-themed outfit designed by the artist Yuichi Miyagawa and the designer Yoshiyuki Ogata, and was the first runner-up.
+Chibana participated in Miss Universe 2006 where she represented Japan.
+She won the Best National Costume Award for her samurai-themed outfit designed by the artist Yuichi Miyagawa and the designer Yoshiyuki Ogata, and was the first runner-up.
 During the final, Chibana wore a black evening gown exhibiting intricate latticework designed by Olivier Theyskens for Rochas, and at the preliminaries, Chibana sported a unique red and pink-hued gown with silver corseting designed by Novespazio.

-During the pageant, held in Los Angeles, Chibana was the crowd favorite and her flirty winks drew an unusually enthusiastic response from the audience.
-In spite of the crowd support, her performance in both the swimsuit and evening gown segments were consistently the best and she made it to the top 5 over heavy favorites Miss Mexico and Miss Colombia, despite wearing an ordinary gown.

-Chibana was very charismatic especially during the interview portion.
-Paula Shugart, President of the Miss Universe Organization said in an interview that the scores between Zuleyka and Kurara were very close.
-During the announcement of the winner, the audience was very vocal in their support for Chibana.
-Japan had not come that close to winning the crown since 1959 when Akiko Kojima won the first Miss Universe crown for Japan.
-Chibana's successor, Riyo Mori won the Miss Universe 2007 title in Mexico City.
-She also managed to outdo the two Japanese women who managed to enter the semifinals in most recent years: Miyako Miyazaki, fourth runner-up in 2003, and Mizuho Sakaguchi, third runner-up in 1988.